Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 # Dead woods detection with Mask RCNN
 * This repository holds my final year dissertation project.
-The project is extended from EU CanHeMon.
+The project is extended from EU CanHeMon which suggested using neural network may help detect standing deadtrees.
+Link: https://ec.europa.eu/jrc/en/publication/canopy-health-monitoring-canhemon-project.

 * The project will help you build your own synthetic data with annotations and train a Mask RCNN model in a tensorflow docker.